By taking advantage of virtualisation software, it is possible to install and experiment with other operating systems.

 Configuring OS X 10.11 in the Virtual Machine

-The Feedback Assistant will launch automatically.
-Remember, this is a public beta and Apple expects beta testers to feedback any problems, bugs, issues and so forth.
+will launch automatically.
+Remember, this is a public beta and Apple

-From here, you can explore OS X 10.11 El Capitan and use it just as you would your current version of OS X.
+forth.
+Configuring OS X 10.11 in the Virtual Machine From here, you can explore OS X 10.11 El Capitan and use it just as you would your current version of OS X.

-Remember, though, this is beta software and should not be run in a production environment.
-This is precisely why I've installed it on a virtual machine.
+though, this is beta software and should not be run in a production

 When you next launch VMware, the Virtual Machine Library now shows the newly installed OS X 10.11 El Capitan.
+VMware showing different virtual machines available

 Conclusion